 Audi Q7 (2019-)

-All of the brands included in the Volkswagen Group have really embraced both electric cars and plug-in hybrids, and Audi is no different.
-However, while there is a plug-in hybrid version (or PHEV) of the Q7 called the e-tron, it only has five seats rather than seven.
+All of the brands in the Volkswagen Group have really embraced both electric cars and plug-in hybrids, and Audi is no different.
+However, while there is a plug-in hybrid (PHEV) version of the Q7 called the e-tron, it has five seats rather than seven.
 If you want hybrid power and three rows of seats in your Audi, you'll need to find a Q7 built after the 2019 facelift, when Audi introduced 48-volt mild-hybrid technology across the range.

 The facelift improved the Q7's styling and refreshed the interior, making the Audi's cabin even more luxurious than before.
 The cockpit is now fully digital, with two large screens and no conventional dials.
 Anyone travelling in the front or the middle of the car has lots of room to stretch out.
 However, leg- and headroom are not so plentiful in the third row.
 Even so, as a new car or a used car, the Q7 is one of the best seven-seaters with a hybrid powertrain.